abryant10/battleship/README.md

 -pick where ships go
-  - show ship outlines - make reusable function -computer smart?
+  - show ship outlines - test reusable function -computer smart?
 -new game
 - alert player that a ship is sunk